 What I have learned is how important attention to details are.
 I have found that as a photographer, often times we are all very small businesses ourselves and partnering with a small family business results in a company that is as invested in your customers' happiness as you are.

-You’re looking for high-quality canvas prints, attention to detail from graphics to the proof, accurate colors, true craftsmanship in the frame with extensive bracing, and all packaged up with the utmost care to ensure the canvas is delivered unscathed with hanging hardware to boot.
+You’re looking for high-quality canvas prints, attention to detail from graphics to the proof, accurate colors, true craftsmanship in the frame with extensive bracing.
+And all canvas prints were packaged up with the utmost care to ensure the photo prints were delivered unscathed with hanging hardware to boot.

-If you can tick all those boxes, you really end up with what obviously looks like a work of art from the canvas print experts.
+If you can tick all those boxes, you really end up with what obviously looks like a work of art from the canvas photo experts.

-Attention to detail and clear communication is what I got from the moment I clicked “start your canvas” until the survey feedback email that followed two days after receiving my canvas print.
+Attention to detail and clear communication is what I got from the moment I clicked “start your canvas” until the survey feedback email that followed two days after receiving my canvas photo.